STRONG HEART

 Smoking Cessation:

-Smoking lowers HDL cholesterol levels and increases the risk of heart disease.
+Smoking lowers HDL cholesterol and increases the risk of heart disease.

 Weight Management:

-Maintaining a healthy weight can help normalize cholesterol levels.
+Maintaining a healthy body weight can help normalize cholesterol levels.

 Elevated Triglycerides

-Triglycerides are a type of fat in the blood that can contribute to cardiovascular disease when levels are elevated.
+Triglycerides are a type of fat in the blood that can contribute to the development of cardiovascular diseases when present at elevated levels.

 Healthy Diet:

-Regular exercise can help lower triglycerides and improve overall heart health.
+Regular physical activity can help lower triglycerides and improve overall heart health.

 Weight Management: